Paracetamol Dosage for Children – A Guide for Parents

 - Precautions to Prevent Accidental Overdose

 It is common practice to take a dose of paracetamol as a quick relief method for fever, headache or other pain.
-Most parents carry on this practice even for their children when they have a temperature or complain of minor pain.
-But, before you can administer paracetamol to children, it is best to understand the right dosage that is appropriate for kids.
+Most parents carry on this practice for their children when they have a temperature or complain of minor pain.
+But, before you can administer paracetamol to children, it is best to understand the appropriate dosage for kids.
 It is also ideal to get approval from your child’s doctor before you give paracetamol to your child.

 Is Paracetamol Safe for Children?